 Some of those techniques are for quite high optical quality, and some even allow one to fabricate aspheric lenses.

 One can produce microlens arrays of one- or two-dimensional form, containing many microlenses which are usually fabricated together on a common substrate.
 Two-dimensional microlens arrays can for example have a rectangular or hexagonal pattern of lenses.
 See the article microlens arrays for more details.

 Applications of Microlenses

 There is a wide range of applications of microlenses.
-We begin with some examples for single lenses:
+We begin with some examples of single lenses:

 - If a microlens is placed just over the fiber core of an optical fiber, it can function as a fiber collimator or alternatively for launching light into a fiber.
 Note, however, that the beam radius is severely limited by the size of the lens.